hdeygfye/neu_markdown_buddy/README.md

 - Collapse Sidebar: Fully collapse to icon bar (Cmd/Ctrl+Shift+B)
 - Search Box: Type to filter tutorials; results list shows names and paths; Esc clears
 - Inline Actions: Collapse/Expand/Refresh buttons at the top of navigation

+### 🏠 Home Actions

+- Random Tutorial: On the home screen, click “Random Tutorial” to jump to a random tutorial.
+A toast will show the picked title.

 ### 🔥 **Quick Start Shortcuts**